The Maple Leaf Forever

-"The Maple Leaf Forever" is a Canadian patriotic song written by Alexander Muir in 1867, the year of Canadian Confederation.
-He wrote the work after serving with the Queen's Own Rifles of Toronto in defence of Canada against Fenians invaders in the 1866 Battle of Ridgeway.
+"The Maple Leaf Forever" is a Canadian patriotic song with words and music by Alexander Muir, written in 1867, the year of Canadian Confederation.
+He wrote the work after serving with the Queen's Own Rifles of Toronto in defence of Canada against Fenian invaders in the 1866 Battle of Ridgeway.

 History

 Muir was said to have been inspired to write this song by a large maple tree which stood on his street in front of Maple Cottage, a house at Memory Lane and Laing Street in Toronto.
 The song became quite popular in English Canada and for many years served as an unofficial national anthem.
 Because of its strongly British perspective it was unpopular amongst French Canadians, and this prevented it from ever becoming an official state anthem, even though it was seriously considered for that role and was even used as a de facto state anthem in many instances.

 The tree that inspired Muir's song fell during a windstorm on the night of July 19–20, 2013.
 Wood from the tree was used to make objects that will preserve its importance to Canadian culture, including the speaker's podium for Toronto City Council, and the Maple Leaf Forever Guitars.
 Residents have expressed their hope that the city will be able to start a new tree from one of the branches.

 During the early 1870s, Alexander Muir was an elementary school teacher in Newmarket, north of Toronto.

 It has been asserted that Muir's words, however, while certainly pro-British, were not anti-French, and he revised the lyrics of the first verse from "Here may it wave, our boast, our pride, and join in love together / The Thistle, Shamrock, Rose entwine" to "/ The Lily, Thistle, Shamrock, Rose, the Maple Leaf forever" – the thistle represents Scotland; the shamrock, Ireland; and the rose, England – adding the French symbol, the "lily", to the list.
 By doing so, Muir asserted that the British and French were united as Canadians under the Union Flag.

 "The Maple Leaf Forever" is also the authorized regimental march of The Royal Westminster Regiment.
 Additionally, it is the regimental slow march of the Fort Henry Guard.

 The song makes reference to James Wolfe capturing Quebec in 1759 during the Seven Years' War, and to the Battle of Queenston Heights and the Battle of Lundy's Lane during the War of 1812.